mohammedshahidd/c/README.md

 # c
-this is my first project
+This is my first project
+author - shahid